esl/code-beam-america/_participants/Mitchell-Hanberg.md

 He is the author/maintainer of a a few libraries (Wallaby, Temple), but most notably the elixir-tools project and am now a member of the official LSP team.

-Mitchell is currently work at Simplebet as a Lead Software Engineer.
+Mitchell works at Simplebet as a Lead Software Engineer.

 [www.mitchellhanberg.com](https://www.mitchellhanberg.com)